hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > His book will neither sell nor read, but soon
 >
-> Make paper lanthorns to assist the moon".
+> Make paper lanterns to assist the moon".
 >
 > Should this take place, there's few with hopes of gain
 >